 In the 1960s, the decolonization of Africa produced the first of that continent's numerous refugee crises needing UNHCR intervention.
 Over the following two decades, UNHCR had to help with displacement crises in Asia and Latin America.
 By the end of the century there were fresh refugee problems in Africa and, turning full circle, new waves of refugees in Europe from the series of wars in the Balkans.

-In a world here nearly 20 people are forcibly displaced every minute as a result of conflict or persecution, the work of UNHCR is more important than ever before.
+In a world where nearly 1 person is forcibly displaced every 2 seconds as a result of conflict or persecution, the work of UNHCR is more important than ever before.

 The UN Refugee Agency has its Headquarters in Geneva, but about 89 per cent of staff are in the field.
 Today, a staff of more than 9,700 people in 126 countries provides protection and assistance to nearly 59 million refugees, returnees, internally displaced and stateless people.
 The largest portion of UNHCR staff are based in countries in Asia and Africa, the continents that both host and generate the most refugees and internally displaced people.
 Many are in isolated locations where staff work in difficult - and often dangerous - conditions.
 Among the biggest UNHCR operations are Afghanistan, Colombia, Democratic Republic of the Congo, Mali, Pakistan, Syria, Jordan, Lebanon, Turkey and Iraq.